-The rumour regarding All Nippon Airways is that the airline will re-commence flights between Sydney and Tokyo, possibly using 787s.
+The rumour is of All Nippon Airways flying between Sydney and Tokyo, possibly using 787s.
 Currently, the only direct flights between Australia and Japan are on oneworld carriers and Jetstar, so this would add an option with Star Alliance.

 It would be very convenient to have a *A carrier operate direct Australia to Japan to save transit in Singapore or Seoul, particularly if they operate their 787 on this route.

 In the meantime, our members speculate about the destination of Qantas’s other new 3x weekly A330 flight to operate out of Narita Airport, supplementing the Brisbane service.
 Sydney and Melbourne are likely, but not the only contenders.

 PER-NRT would be the best to complement BNE!
 Or what about something out of the box like CNS-NRT?